Super Rich Kids: Lyrics

 "Super Rich Kids" is described by Muso's Guide as "a contemporary version of a Jay McInerney novel," and by The Independent as "something Carole King knocked out in the 1970s."
 HipHopDX.com said that "at no point are the lyrics judgemental.
 If anything they’re compassionate."
-The song also takes samples from Marvin Gaye's "Got to Give It Up", and a reference to the 1970s sitcom Good Times (the "Dy-no-mite!" catchphrase of the character J.J.
+The song also takes samples from Marvin Gaye's "Got to Give It Up", and a reference to the 1970s sitcom Good Times (the "Dy-no-mite!" catchphrase of Jimmie Walker's character J.J.
 Evans).

 Critical reception

 The single received acclaim from critics.
 Sound and Motion magazine said that it "could easily be listened to repeatedly or just set on in the background for an evening's entertainment."
-Muso's Guide said the song "could be viewed as one of those tail end singles from a brilliant album that doesn't stand strong on its own (Can anyone remember 'Until The End of Time' from FutureSex/LoveSounds or 'Broken-Hearted Girl' from I am ...
+Muso's Guide said the song "could be viewed as one of those tail end singles from a brilliant album that doesn't stand strong on its own (Can anyone remember 'Until The End of Time' from FutureSex/LoveSounds or 'Broken-Hearted Girl' from I Am...
 Sasha Fierce?).
 Ocean, proving his talent as a songwriter, and a jaded voice for this frustrated introspective generation is able to find something profound from a superficial world."
-The song became an Editor's Pick on djbooth.net.
+The song became an Editor's Pick on DJBooth.net.

 Critical reactions of the song in reviews of Channel Orange were also positive.
 Time called the track a "stand out, tying together the album’s two themes of class and love."
 Billboard, in a track-by-track review, said that "the steadiness of the beat is immediately familiar but wholly fresh – it's like Ocean snatched 'Benny and the Jets' and threw the composition down a trap door into another universe."
 No Ripcord said that "it's so incongruous against the crass commercialism and consuming greed that pervades so much of popular culture that it's astonishing."

 Complex listed Earl Sweatshirt's appearance in the song number 15 on their "25 Best Guest Verses of 2012".

 In other media

-The song appeared on the Gossip Girl episode "Monstrous Ball", along with four other Frank Ocean tracks: "Lost", "Pyramids", "Sweet Life" and "Thinkin Bout You".
+In 2012, the song appeared on the Gossip Girl season 6 episode "Monstrous Ball", along with four other Frank Ocean tracks: "Lost", "Pyramids", "Sweet Life" and "Thinkin Bout You".
 The song also appears as the seventeenth track on the soundtrack for the film The Bling Ring and on the HBO miniseries Big Little Lies.
 The song was also covered by Misha B.

 Lawsuit

 In 2014, record label TufAmerica filled a copyright lawsuit against Vivendi and Universal Music Group for the sampling of Mary J. Blige's "Real Love" in "Super Rich Kids".
-This was because, according to the lawsuit, the sample included a sample of "Impeach the President".
+This was because, according to the lawsuit, the sample included a sample of the Honey Drippers song "Impeach the President".